Becoming a parent is the greatest job for which there is no training.

 All new parents spend time and energy thinking out their birth plan.
 How your child is born is important to both you and your baby.

 Give yourself the same preparation for those first few months at home with baby.
-RIE can help you understand your baby and know what to expect and what to prioritize during this time.
+RIE parenting can help you understand your baby, adopt a parenting mindset, and know what to expect and what to prioritize during this time.
 You’ll feel more confident, conserve your energy, and build a strong relationship with your baby right from the start.

 RIE® Before Baby™

 An introductory course for those expecting, waiting to adopt, or thinking about becoming a parent, Before Baby™ is designed to start you on your journey with confidence in yourself as a parent and trust in your baby’s unique ability to show you the way.

 Before Baby will help you to establish healthy patterns from the beginning of life and includes:

 - What crying means and how to respond

 - Sleep for baby and parents